-All investments are to be appropriately recorded in Council's financial records and reconciled at least on a monthly basis.
+All investments are to be appropriately recorded in Council's financial records and reconciled at least monthly.

-Pursuant to the Local Government (General) Regulation 2005 (clause 212), the CFO will provide a monthly report to Council on investments.
+Pursuant to the Local Government (General) Regulation 2021 (clause 212), the CFO will provide a monthly report to Council on investments.
 The monthly report to Council will detail the investment portfolio in terms of performance and rate of return on the overall portfolio for the period and will detail the purchase price, face value, current (market) value, credit rating and coupon / yield for each individual investment.